Attempted assassination of Donald Trump in Pennsylvania: Online

-The event garnered much commentary by Internet users.
+The event garnered a large amount of commentary from Internet users.
 There was much activity on Twitter.
 Tweets about the event gained millions of views in the first hour; "Trump" was the top trending topic, with over 228,000 posts; one livestream had hundreds of thousands of people in its audience.
 Posts, pictures, and videos related to the event were seen not only from accounts users were following, but also appeared prominently in users' algorithmic "for you" feeds.
 While much larger audiences posted on Twitter, the event was also discussed on 4chan, TikTok, Reddit, and Meta-owned Instagram and Threads.
 Similar bursts of activity happened on pro-Trump website patriots.win and Telegram, on the latter of which some far-right groups carried out a "pattern of mass deletion of posts ... in case it was one of their own".

 Topics of discourse (on both the left and right wings) involved details of the security setup, who was to blame for the attack, what kind of weapon the shooter used, and whether language used by politicians and the media had "inflamed tensions" and played a role in motivating the attack.
 The Atlantic described posters as "trying to make their own order amid intense disorder".
 A very large number of claims made in the period immediately after the attack were unverified or conjectural, including multiple failed attempts to identify the attacker.
 Many turned out to be false, while others were jokes or deliberate hoaxes.

 Some people (including left-wing users, right-wing users, and bots) suggested or claimed online that the attack had been staged as a false flag, and the words "Trump" and "staged" were briefly the two highest-trending topics immediately after the attack.
 No evidence emerged to support this.
 Some false claims that gained significant circulation derived from early media reports, superseded by later reports, including the claim that Trump was hit by a glass fragment flying at him from a teleprompter purportedly shattered by a bullet; the teleprompters were actually intact after the shooting.

 A hashtag comparing the assassination attempt to the Reichstag fire during Adolf Hitler's rise to power in Germany trended on social media.
 Bruce Bartlett, an official in the Ronald Reagan and George H. W. Bush administrations, also made the comparison.